kaushikjadhav01/SmartSpend/README.md

 - Display your spending history
 - Clear/Erase all your records
 - Edit/Change any spending details if you wish to
+- Set limits for your daily/montly/yearly expenses
+- Search the best deals for your purchase
+- Share/Settle your expense with other users

 ### <u>Additions:</u>
 - Fixed several bugs related to parsing and tracking.